The survey asks about students' experience and identity, so it would be great for you to complete the survey alongside your younger child/children.

 Will the data and learning from the survey be shared publicly?

-Yes, a preliminary report is expected to be shared with the Board of Trustees in June.
+Yes, a preliminary report will be shared with the Board of Trustees.
 The report will be posted on the See Me in ALCDSB survey website page.

 An essential part of any work to support equity is our individual and collective willingness to be open about our learning, and so we are committed to involving the community in discussions about the data and to sharing what we can, while always being mindful of confidentiality.